-I did try to prepare for postpartum recovery this time… I ordered the essentials on Amazon the night before I went into labor.
+I did at least try to collect the postpartum recovery essentials this time… and I ordered the essentials on Amazon the night before I went into labor.
 (I just didn’t plan on baby coming as early as she did.
 The stuff was supposed to arrive a full two weeks before she was due.
 Oops.)

 So, Amazon delivered everything to my door two days later than I needed it, and it sure would have been nice to have all the stuff waiting for me at home.

 Learn from my mistakes, and cross everything off your postpartum recovery checklist somewhere around the beginning of your last pregnant month.

 If I ever have a third baby, I will have my postpartum care kit READY and WAITING before the baby is born.
 Really.

 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)